-Researchers, academics and librarians all use various terms to describe different types of literature reviews.
-Indeed there is often inconsistency between the ways the types are discussed.
+Researchers, academics, and librarians all use various terms to describe different types of literature reviews, and there is often inconsistency in the ways the types are discussed.
 Here are a couple of simple explanations.

 "Schematic of the main differences between the types of literature review" by Brennan, M. L., Arlt, S. P., Belshaw, Z., Buckley, L., Corah, L., Doit, H., Fajt, V. R., Grindlay, D., Moberly, H. K., Morrow, L. D., Stavisky, J., & White, C. (2020).
 Critically Appraised Topics (CATs) in veterinary medicine: Applying evidence in clinical practice.
 Frontiers in Veterinary Science, 7, 314. https://doi.org/10.3389/fvets.2020.00314 is licensed under CC BY 3.0

-The table below has been adapted from a widely used typology of fourteen types of reviews, (Grant & Booth, 2009).
-Here are four of the most common types:
+- The table below lists four of the most common types of review, as adapted from a widely used typology of fourteen types of reviews (Grant & Booth, 2009).

 DESCRIPTION |